-BitLocker is Microsoft’s full-disk encryption technology available in Windows Pro, Enterprise or Ultimate editions from Vista onwards.
+BitLocker is Microsoft’s full-disk encryption technology.
+It’s available in Windows Pro, Enterprise, or Ultimate editions from Vista onwards.

 I typically recommend avoiding it, for one simple reason: it’s too easy to encrypt yourself into a corner and lose access to your encrypted data.

-I’ll review why I feel that way, and what steps you need to take if you want to use BitLocker safely.
+I’ll review the steps you need to take to use BitLocker safely.

 Become a Patron of Ask Leo! and go ad-free!